VANCOUVER – The Architectural Institute of British Columbia (AIBC) has announced the recipients of its 2019 Recognition Program.

 “Architecture is an art.
 All buildings are public, whether publicly or privately funded.
 They contribute to the overall quality and livability of our communities.
 Only through a responsive design process can we produce buildings that are beautiful, sustainable and representative of our time,” an AIBC statement quoted Bevanda saying about his philosophy of design.

 Terence Williams also received an AIBC Lifetime Achievement award.
-He immigrated from the United Kingdom in 1970 to Vancouver and registered with the AIBC the same year.
+He then emigrated from the United Kingdom in 1970 to Vancouver and registered with the AIBC the same year.
 He served on the AIBC council from 1978 to 1983, including two terms as president.
 He also said on the RAIC board of directors from 1984 to 1988 and was chancellor of the RAIC College of Fellows.
 Williams served as a member of the Parliamentary Precinct Oversight Advisory Committee from 1999 to 2012 to determine the long-term vision for Parliament Hill’s future and is a founding member of the Canadian Green Building Council.
 He is also a fellow of the Royal Architectural Institute of Canada and an honorary fellow of the American Institute of Architects.

 Williams said he is “lucky to have found architecture as a vocation.
 Lucky to have been able to practice it in various parts of the world.
 Lucky to raise a family, play rugby, tennis, ski, kayak and row in British Columbia.”